-- Wake up early enough so that you and your child don't have to rush to get to school. - Make breakfast for your child and, if possible, sit down to eat together or at least talk with her as she eats and you get ready. - Review the day's routine (what preschool will be like, how your child will get to school/come home). - Pack your child's backpack together.
-If your child is bringing lunch, select foods that you know are his favourites.
-Having some familiarity on his first day is helpful as he adjusts to so many changes.
+- Wake up early enough so that you and your child don't have to rush to get to school. - Make breakfast for your child and, if possible, sit down to eat together- or at least talk with them as they eat and you get ready. - Review the day's routine (what preschool will be like, how your child will get to school/come home). - Pack your child's backpack together.
+For both lunch and snack, select foods that you know are favourite and even decide together what they will bring.
+Having some familiarity on the first day I helpful as your child adjusts to change.